TrumanStateACM/acm/index.markdown

 # Upcoming:

-## General Meeting November 12<sup>th</sup>

-Bindner will be giving a presentation on how to use git.
-This should be very useful and you can bring a laptop and a github account or similar service to test out the commands of git.
-You can do a quick search for how to install git on your machine.
-There are git install instructions for Mac, Linux, and Windows

 ## General Meeting November 19<sup>th</sup>

 No meeting, Thanksgiving break.
 Enjoy the week off.

-## CS Bonfire

-Unfortunately we had to cancel the bonfire for this semester due to weather.
-Hope to see you next semester!
+## General Meeting November 26<sup>th</sup>

+We will be meeting in first floor Ryle lounge at the normal meeting time to hang out and eat pizza.
+We will have a Wii with smash and some other games.
+You are not obligated to stay for any length of time.
+This will be a very informal meeting just to hang out.

 ## Elections December 3<sup>rd</sup>

 If you are interested in running for a position, go ahead and fill out [this][EF] form to give us an idea of who will be running.